marklogic-community/hands-on-data-modeling/unit-04/README.md

 - ../data/offices.ttl
 - ../data/locations.n3

 offices.ttl is an internal ontology, created by the fictional company of our employees, to provide a mapping between office numbers and the city an office is located in.
+This is an example of triples from our domain.

 locations.n3 is a subset of DBPedia.
 This ontology relates cities to states and countries.
+This is an example of triples from our world.

 The following sample mlcp command demonstrates how to load a RDF file.
 Refer to the .cfg files for details on which paramters are being passed to mlcp.
 Use mlcp to load both data files.